durinfab/shift-calculator/README.md

         - day shift
         - night+day shift (36h)
     - vacations
-    - some workers should not relief specific workers
+    - some employees should not relief specific workers
 - other constraints
     - not two consecutive night shifts
-    - every worker should have a free weekend
+    - every employees should have a free weekend
-    - every worker should have count of weekend days + public holidays free days per month
+    - every employees should have count of weekend days + public holidays free days per month
     - try to reduce overtime
 - worktime calculation
     - Mo-Thur